 Anything with leak potential -- shampoo, sunblock, toothpaste, perfume, you name it -- should be sealed tightly and packed in a zip-top plastic bag to keep spills contained.
 (We knew those TSA liquid and gel rules would come in handy for something!)
 See our story on the Five Worst Packing Problems for more tips on coping with spills.

-And we're not talking about emotional baggage!
-No, we're talking about the carry-on bag that takes two flight attendants plus a body builder to lift into the overhead compartment, or the suitcase that's stuffed so full you have to enlist your children to sit on it before you can zip it closed.
+No, we're not talking about emotional baggage!
+We're talking about the carry-on bag that takes two flight attendants plus a body builder to lift into the overhead compartment, or the suitcase that's stuffed so full you have to enlist your children to sit on it before you can zip it closed.
 We don't need to remind you of all the perils of overpacking -- excess baggage fees, anyone? -- so if this is your major packing weakness, read on to learn how to lighten your load.

 Your first packing mistake might be the suitcase you're using.
 If you often find yourself edging toward your airline's weight limits, it may be worth purchasing a lightweight bag to give you a few extra pounds to work with.
 See Choosing the Right Travel Luggage for more tips.

 Do your homework to prevent packing unnecessary items.
 If the weather forecast calls for nothing but sunshine, leave the umbrella at home -- you can always buy one if you get caught in an unexpected shower at your destination.
 Call your hotel to ask what amenities will be in your room; odds are you won't have to pack your own shampoo, soap or hair dryer.
 For more help, see What Not to Pack.

 Pack clothes that can do double duty -- like black shoes that are comfortable enough for sightseeing but dressy enough for dinner, or a shirt that can be worn twice with different accessories.
 Stick to neutral colors so your garments can easily be mixed and matched.